TheLonelyAssassin/-RAG-based-study-assistant/README.md

 # RAG-based-study-assistant
 A local RAG-based study assistant built from scratch without LangChain.
-Users upload any PDF and ask questions via a chat interface — answers are grounded strictly in the uploaded document.
+Users upload any PDF and ask questions via a chat interface, answers are grounded strictly in the uploaded document.
 Built with SentenceTransformers (all-MiniLM-L6-v2) for embeddings, FAISS for instant similarity retrieval, and Mistral via Ollama for generation.
 Chunk size was tuned through experimentation, settling on 10 sentences with 2 sentences of overlap.
 Includes a built-in faithfulness evaluator scoring each answer 0-10 using a second LLM call.
 ##Architecture diagram:

 ![Architecture Diagram](architecture.png)